 Did you know that the collective noun for a group of jellyfish is “smack”?
 It is, quite possibly, the coolest collective noun of all!
-It is Sea Week 2017 here in Australia next week, however, this awesome free jellyfish craft template is one of the most fun and exciting under the sea activities you can do at any time of year.
+It is Sea Week 2017 here in Australia next week, however, this awesome jellyfish craft template is one of the most fun and exciting under the sea activities you can do at any time of year.

 Sure, you could just print out one of our other “Oceans” themed resources, however, this easy jellyfish craft will take your “Under the Sea” classroom theme to the next level!
-Our free template includes snorkel, top hat and bow accessories that students can use to add a bit more fun to their individual jellyfish.
+Our template includes snorkel, top hat and bow accessories that students can use to add a bit more fun to their individual jellyfish.

 How to Make A Smack of Jellyfish